2004 INDIAN OCEAN TSUNAMI IN INDONESIA: DAMAGE, VICTIMS, EXPLANATIONS, REUNIONS

 In Aceh there is one mass grave that holds 47,000 bodies, where bodies were hastily dumped three-deep in pits that were dug in the days following the disaster.

-Survivors and Explanations for the Great Tsunami of 2004 in Indonesia
+Wickedness and Other Explanations for the 2004 Tsunami in Indonesia

 One woman in Banda Aceh was reunited with her 10-year-old son after seven weeks.
 The boy, Iwan Nafis, was staying at his grandparent’s house at the time of disaster.
 In the chaos that followed the tsunami unknown people took him to a refugee camp.
 Iwan was so traumatized he was unable to describe his mother of father or give his address.
 In an effort to cheer the boy up social workers took him on a drive through Banda Aceh and ended up by chance in his neighborhood.
 The car stopped.
 Neighbors told the social workers the location of the refugee camp, where his mother was staying.